-- Place your ingredients in a blender to mix things up smoothly and work out any lumps in the canned coconut milk (don’t add the cookies yet!).
+- Place your ingredients in a blender to mix things up smoothly and work out any lumps in the (don’t add the cookies yet!).

 - Turn on your ice cream maker and pour the chocolate coconut milk mixture directly into the ice cream maker from the blender while it’s running.

 - Run the machine until your ice cream is like a firm soft serve.

 - Crush up gluten free sandwich cookies and mix them into the ice cream by hand.